aleahmanzi/personal_portfolio/README.md

 ## Business Intelligence Team
-Please don't hesitate to reach out to our team if you have questions about your project or Looker in general.
-Outline below are some resources that will help you get in touch with us and BI resources.
+Please reach out to our team if you have questions about your project, Looker in general or other BI resource needs.
+Outlined below are details about how to get it touch with us and where you can find our documentation.

 ### BI Team Members
     BI Platform